opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 4 | Four-gram | [ `quic`, `uick` ]
 5 | Five-gram | [ `quick` ]

-Autocomplete needs only the beginning N-grams of a search phrase, so it uses a special type of N-gram called edge N-gram.
+Autocomplete needs only the beginning N-grams of a search phrase, so Elasticsearch uses a special type of N-gram called edge N-gram.

 Edge N-gramming the word "quick" results in the following: